cityofaustin/atd-knack-services/README.md

 Incremental loading is made possible by referencing a record's timestamp throughout the pipleine.
 Specifically:

-- The [Knack configuration file](#knack-config) requires that all entries include a `modified_date_field_id`.
+- The [Knack configuration file](#knack-config) allows for a `modified_date_field`.
 This field must be exposed in the source container and must be configured in the Knack application to reliably maintain the datetime at which a record was last modified.
 Note that Knack does not have built-in funcionality to achieve this—it is incumbent upon the application builder to configure app rules accordingly.

 - The [Postgres data store](#postgres-data-store) relies on a stored procedure to maintain an `updated_at` timestamp which is set to the current datetime whenever a record is created or modified.